 Living with them for the time they have left automatically provides you valuable time together.

-Even better, your parents will be with their relatives, where time will seem to pass quickly.
+Even better, your parents will be with their relatives, and time will seem to pass quickly.

 Cons of Elderly Living With Family Members